Memory Loss Due to Brain Surgery

 How does this make me feel?
 I won't lie, it makes me feel terrified.
 But every day I wake up I remind myself of how lucky I am to be alive, and I vow to do what I can to make the most of what I have left.
 It's not a perfect life, but it's mine.

 Although I have many friends and family members who have been there for me to support me through this difficult time, it is really hard to not feel alone on this road.
-Loss of memory is very difficult because life is built on memories.
+Loss of memory is very difficult because life is

 I often feel alone in the world, because life without memories can be very lonely.
 I feel disconnected from the world and from my friends.
 Even when I spend time with friends, I don't remember it the next day, and so it feels as if it never happened.

 But I have worked hard on finding ways to make up for my memory loss and to feel more connected to the world around me.
-I make sure to keep in touch with people, I started a BLOG so I could share my experiences with people, and I joined a support group.
+I make sure to keep in touch with people, I started a blog so I could share my experiences with people, and I joined a support group.

 several times a day.
 I journal so I can remember what I have been doing, remember whether or not I've eaten, remember time spent with loved ones, remember something funny I saw on the subway, anything.